Disrespectful debate left no room to present ideas

 Yawning chasm

-Children at state faculties are now not consuming and ingesting through the day as a result of they don’t seem to be being afforded clear, non-public, satisfactory bogs and washrooms, but so-called unbiased faculties proceed to obtain thousands and thousands of taxpayers’ {dollars} for extreme and pointless excrescences (“Parents say damaged, stinking faculty bogs ‘disgraceful‘“, May 10).
+Children at state faculties are not consuming and consuming through the day as a result of they aren’t being afforded clear, non-public, sufficient bogs and washrooms, but so-called impartial faculties proceed to obtain tens of millions of taxpayers’ {dollars} for extreme and pointless excrescences (“Parents say damaged, stinking faculty bogs ‘disgraceful‘“, May 10).
 How have we come to this?
 Elisabeth Goodsall, Wahroonga

 Go your own way